What a year …

 The budgets may be small, corporate sponsorship scarce and commercial opportunities nil, but enthusiast track events will always be a blast for me to be a part of.

-2017 capped off three memorable years touring the nation with Street Driven Tour’s entertaining blend of bash-style drifting; took me to more pro-am drifting, racing and show bouts in the South, Northeast, Mid-Atlantic, and Midwest; and included over a dozen trips to local CA raceways, parking lots, show venues, and more.
+This year capped off three memorable years touring the nation with Street Driven Tour’s entertaining blend of bash-style drifting; took me to more pro-am drifting, racing and show bouts in the South, Northeast, Mid-Atlantic, and Midwest; and included over a dozen trips to local CA raceways, parking lots, show venues, and more.

 To wrap it up …

-2017 has been many long days, lots of hard work, tons of fun organizing schedules and budgets (sarcasm), but I loved doing it even more than getting it done.
+There have been many long days, lots of hard work, tons of fun organizing schedules and budgets (sarcasm), but I loved doing it even more than getting it done.
 And I can’t wait to do it all again.

 Here’s to a happy new year ahead for all of us!